 Please note that this challenge is open to all who love reading – whether you are 8 months old and your parents read to you – or 80 years old and still love a good book!
 Take the challenge and READ this summer.

 Our Lego-maniacs have asked for more, and we are giving it to them!
 Many families go on vacations during the summer and might be gone the one week we hold Lego Club.
 To alleviate that problem, Mrs. Armstrong will be holding Lego Club TWICE A MONTH during the summer.
-The next club meeting will be held on Saturday, June 30th at 1:30 p.m.
+The final summer lego Clubs will be held on Saturday, August 11 and Saturday, August 25.
+They begin at 1:30 p.m.
+Lego Club will return to once a month meetings in September.

 All lego lovers age 6 and older are welcome to join us.
 The adults often have as much fun building as the kids do.
 Bring your imaginations!
 Bring your friends!
 Your creations will be displayed in the main lobby for all library visitors to enjoy.